amunhoz/swagapi/readme.md

 			}
 		};
 	4. Security policy - Just put a file with the same name of policy inside /app/security

-	5. Use the example code above:
+	5. Use the example code above for security policy:

 		async function authorize(req, res, next) {
 			 if (true) {